Financial Aid Information

 Federal Direct Unsubsidized Stafford Loan

-$40,500 annual maximum; fixed interest rate of 6.8% through 6/30/2012; no interest subsidy – interest accrues but does not capitalize while you are in school; interest capitalizes once after completion.
+$40,500 annual maximum; variable interest rate of 5.41% through June 30, 2014; no interest subsidy – interest accrues but does not capitalize while you are in school; interest capitalizes once after completion.
 Aggregate maximum of Subsidized and Unsubsidized Stafford loans = $224,000 (includes pre-medical debt).

 Federal Direct Grad PLUS

-Annual maximum is cost of attendance less other aid; fixed interest rate of 7.9%; no interest subsidy; interest capitalizes while in school unless arrangements are made to pay interest quarterly; requires credit check; co-signer option.
+Annual maximum is cost of attendance less other aid; variable interest rate of 6.41% through June 30, 2014; no interest subsidy; interest capitalizes while in school unless arrangements are made to pay interest quarterly; requires credit check; co-signer option.

 Private Educational Loans